 Each year for three years, project activities will center on one specific East Austin neighborhood.
 In addition to creating new original performances, we’ll host town hall gatherings, community workshops, documentary film screenings, and—of course—pool parties leading up to and following each show.

 Forklift Danceworks has formed a Citizens Advisory Committee to help guide us as artists as we develop and implement this project.
-This advisory committee will support the project by giving Forklift staff vital information like neighborhood histories and introductions to key residents in the participating communities.
-The committee will also serve as a link between Forklift artists and the wider Austin community, helping to connect this project to other stakeholders and supporters across the city.
-PARD staff, the public and the Aquatics Master Plan that will support a refined understanding of community needs as they relate to the aquatics system plans for the city.
+This advisory committee has given Forklift artists vital connections to the history and current life of participating neighborhoods.
+The committee also serves as a link between Forklift artists and the wider Austin community, helping to connect this project to other stakeholders and supporters across the city.

 My Park, My Pool, My City Advisory Committee